SQream/sqream_docs/connecting_to_sqream/client_drivers/dataiku/index.rst

 The Plugin includes a code environment that automatically installs the SqreamDB Python Connector (pysqream) alongside the Plugin.

-Use your existing AWS S3 buckets and folder paths for bulk loading into SqreamDB the following supported file formats:
+The following file formats are supported:

 * Avro
 * JSON
-* CSV
+* CSV (requires manual data type mapping as the default for all columns is ``TEXT``)

 .. contents::
    :local: